simon-void/pikaday_datepicker_angular2/README.md

   - `yearRange` number of years either side (e.g. `10`) or array of upper/lower range (e.g. `[1900,2015]`)
   - `showWeekNumber` show the ISO week number at the head of the row (default `false`)
   - `isRTL` reverse the calendar for right-to-left languages
-  - `i18n` language defaults for month and weekday names (see internationalization example on [Pikaday])
+  - `i18n` language defaults for month and weekday names (see internationalization example on [Pikaday.js])
   - `yearSuffix` additional text to append to the year in the title
   - `showMonthAfterYear` render the month after year in the title (default `false`)
   - `showDaysInNextAndPreviousMonths` render days of the calendar grid that fall in the next or previous months to the current month instead of rendering an empty table cell (default: true)